oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The Issuer-signed JWT, Disclosures, and Key Binding JWT are explained in (#iss-signed-jwt), (#creating_disclosures), and (#kb-jwt) respectively.

-The serialized format for the SD-JWT is the concatenation of each part delineated with a single tilde ('~') character as follows:
+The compact serialized format for the SD-JWT is the concatenation of each part delineated with a single tilde ('~') character as follows:

 ```
 <Issuer-signed JWT>~<Disclosure 1>~<Disclosure 2>~...~<Disclosure N>~